 National Office.
-The headquarters of the Agency including the Administrator's office and the national policy-making staff.
+The headquarters of the Agency located in Washington, DC where the Administrator's office and the national policy-making staff are located.

 Net family assets.
 The value of assets available to a household that could be used towards housing costs.
 Net family assets are considered in the calculation of annual income and are used to determine whether the household must make additional cash contributions to improve or purchase the property.